Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Discussion

-The obvious benefit of the Series Hybrid architecture is the small regolith excavation rate with a small variance regardless of the water ice content (Figs.~\ref{fig:mc_exc_rate} and \ref{fig:mc_exc_rate_30}).
-This merit comes with a cost as the required mass which is often the heaviest among the examined architectures.
+The obvious benefit of the \revaa{SH} architecture is the small regolith excavation rate with a small variance regardless of the water ice content (Figs.~\ref{fig:mc_exc_rate} and \ref{fig:mc_exc_rate_30}).
+This merit comes with a cost as the required mass which is often the heaviest among the examined architectures \revaasecond{(see e.g., Fig.~\ref{fig:mc_mass})}.
 This mass cost can become even larger when we consider the technological challenge of performing the CR process in a PSR.

+\revaasecond{Regarding power consumption, this architecture is expected to require relatively small power in comparison regardless of the water ice content (Figs.~\ref{fig:sizing_power_water_content}, \ref{fig:mc_power}, and \ref{fig:mc_power_30}).
+Therefore, for risk-averse decision-makers, this architecture would be advisable.}